In today’s post we will explain 6 things about French Bulldog History you probably don’t know:

 dog breed in America.
 In 2013, the American Kennel Club (AKC) ranked the French Bulldog as the 11th most popular breed

 in the United States, enjoying a sharp rise in popularity from 54th place a decade before, in 2003.
 By 2014, they had moved

 up to become the ninth most popular AKC registered dog breed in the USA.

-*You can also read Why French Bulldog are so popular?
+Read now Why French Bulldog are so popular?